 It also has all the other basic features of a Casio G-Shock such as the auto calendar, world time, alarms, hourly time signal, stopwatch, and countdown timer.
 It also has a backlight that may be set in a hands-free mode so the backlight automatically activates when you flick the watch vertically.

-If your looking for a great surfing watch that is also a high-end tactical watch with superior water resistance, rugged build quality, and solar power, the Frogman is definitely worth a close look.
+If you’re looking for a great surfing watch that is also a high-end tactical watch with superior water resistance, rugged build quality, and solar power, the Frogman is definitely worth a close look.

 Casio GW-7900-1ER G-Shock Tide Graph Solar